Artists Rights Symposium

 If you want your own car, it’s pretty easy to hop on the train that goes to the rental car center (not MARTA train, but inter terminal train).
 I would recommend using your premium rental car membership program as lines can often get long.
 If you arrive at ATL between 3-6:30PM I recommend taking I-285E to I-20E to Conyers GA, 138 to Monroe GA, 78 to Athens GA.
 Otherwise Google Maps, Apple Maps and Waze are pretty accurate.

 Most people who travel regularly from ATL to Athens book the Groome Shuttle Athens.
-Choose the Downtown Holiday Inn Athens (not Holiday Inn Express) as your destination.
+Choose the Springhill Suites Downtown as your Athens sub-destination.
 Ask anyone working at the airport where to get Groome shuttle buses.
 There are many different Groome shuttles.
-Don’t end up at Fort Benning or Chattanooga!
+Don’t end up at Fort Benning or in Chattanooga!
 It’s a 75-90 minute trip.
 You must book in advance.
 You don’t really need a car once you get to Athens.

 390 E Washington St, Athens, GA 30601